mbestavros/mbestavros.github.io/README.md

 The repository for my personal Github Pages-hosted website.
 Uses Google's [Material Design Components for the Web](https://github.com/material-components/material-components-web) on top of [Eleventy](https://github.com/11ty/eleventy/).

-The site is very much a work-in-progress, and is constantly being changed and tweaked.
-I hope to use it as a playground to learn the basics of web dev.

 ## Running the site

 This site is built on Node.JS; you will need that installed and working first.